kaya-arro/sc-simplify/README.md

 Although the program is focused on efficient calculations, I also have plans to implement a more computationally expensive algorithm to produce minimal simplicial complexes.

 I may also add a progress bar, but that is a lower priority.

+It would also be nice to integrate homology calculations into the program directly, but at the moment, the only Rust crate I am aware of for calculating simplicial homology only supports mod 2 coefficients, which does not interest me.
+Perhaps implementing integral simplicial homology in Rust will be a longer-term project of time, but it will be a while before I have time for such a project.

 # License